 This page was last updated by Bernard Preston on 11th September, 2019.

 The distant past

-Writing books was once-upon-a-time a mammoth task, each copy laboriously hand-written.
+Writing books was once upon a time a mammoth task, each copy laboriously hand-written.
 Errors crept in inevitably.
 Not many people could read.

 Bernard Preston's Chiropractic anecdotes

-My first two books are only available in paperback.
+My first two books were only available in paperback.
 Frog in my Throat and Bats in my Belfry sales were sluggish unless I kept up the marketing, marketing, marketing... postage made them impossibly expensive unless I did direct sales.
 They are still only available in North America and South Africa.
 Readers constantly tell me how much they love them, but getting books to new readers... a mission.

 You can still get Frog and Bats, for a price! from Our Store.
-Perhaps rather wait, and enjoy Frog and Bats for a fraction of the price on your Kindle, tablet or smartphone.
+Perhaps rather wait, and enjoy Frog for a fraction of the price on your Kindle, tablet or smartphone.
 The way to read books!
 Same as you shoot film.
 Digital. eBooks for download.

 Today, with the arrival of the computer and the internet, the Kindle, tablet and smartphone, everything has changed.
 We are witnessing profound changes in the way books are published and read.
 Ebooks for download are suddenly the rage, outselling traditional paper books two-to-one.

 I'm going to stick my neck out.
 By 2020, and probably five years before that, new paperback books will be difficult to get.
 Price will be the driving factor.
 Still trying to get film for your old Canon?
 Of course not!
 Film is unbelievably expensive, and where would you have it developed?